Amanda Davies: Charity work

 After the premature birth of her daughter Molly, Davies became a supporter of a number of baby charities.
 On 30 January 2012, it was announced that she had become the patron of the Milk Bank at Queen Charlotte's and Chelsea Hospital, where Molly was born 9 weeks early.
 She is also an Ambassador for Sparks, and supporter of Bliss.

 Personal life

 Davies lives in West London with her daughter Molly (b.
 2009).
 She is also a supporter of Manchester United F.C.

+Now(On the 21st of April of 2025 she is going to interview lots of sport idols in Madrid, Spain.